manuel-guilbault/AspNetCore.NonInteractiveOidcHandlers/README.md

 This use case is described in the Identity Server [documentation](https://identityserver4.readthedocs.io/en/release/topics/extension_grants.html#example-simple-delegation-using-an-extension-grant).

-In addition to the delegating handler, the `AddOidcTokenDelegation` extension method will make sure the `IHttpContextAccessor` service is registered, as it uses the current `IHttpContext` to look for an inbound `Bearer` token in the incoming request's `Authorization` header.
+In addition to registering the delegating handler, the `AddOidcTokenDelegation` extension method will make sure the `IHttpContextAccessor` service is registered, as it uses the current `IHttpContext` to look for an inbound `Bearer` token in the incoming request's `Authorization` header.
 If no inbound token is found, the delegating handler won't request any token and won't authenticate the outgoing